clef/clef-wordpress/readme.txt

 For detailed setup instructions [see the installation tutorial](http://support.getclef.com/article/13-setting-up-clef-on-a-wordpress-site).

-If you have any questions or installation issues, please e-mail [support@getclef.com](mailto:support@getclef.com).
+If you have any questions or installation issues, please email [support@getclef.com](mailto:support@getclef.com).
 We’re happy to help you get set up with Clef! :-)

 == Frequently Asked Questions ==

-= How secure is Clef login? =
+= How secure are Clef logins? =

 [Very](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/).
 Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide secure WordPress logins in a beautifully simple and easy-to-use mobile app.